odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 ## To do:

 ### Introduce uncertainty in dummy stage 0
 There’s a minor issue with the algorithm.
 Currently there’s no uncertainty in the dummy stage 0.
 Because there is uncertatiny in all other stages, this causes issues when developing a proof demonstrating the infinite horizon SDDP methodology converges.

-The best solution would there to be no dummy stage 0 and have cuts generated from stage 1.
+The best implemented solution would have to be no dummy stage 0 and cuts would be generated from stage 1.
+The current implementation with the dummy stage was chosen for simplicity.

 ### Hold cuts in memory
 The current infinite-horizon methodology uses cuts written to a temporty directory (SDDP/src/temp/) vs holding the cuts in memory.
 Holding cuts in memory may result in faster solving, especially is `update_limit` is relatively large and `iteration_limit` is relatively small.